Mood is the way a person is feeling at any particular time. A mood is also the emotional quality of literature, music, or other expressive arts.

 - Paranoid: Feeling strong distrust or fear of others

-- Sedated: This is feeling calm and serene, where nothing disturbs you.
+- Relaxed: This is feeling calm and serene, where nothing disturbs you.

 - Traumatized: This is a strong reaction to something that happened, either emotional or physical.
 The feeling continues long after the initial shock.